SSWConsulting/SSW.Rules.Content/rules/html-meta-tags/rule.md

 <!--endintro-->

+However, it's still beneficial to complete this quick and easy task.

 There are a few &lt;meta&gt; tags you should use, and these are the most common:

 * **META DESCRIPTION** - Search engines will use the information in the &lt;meta&gt; description tag as well as the &lt;title&gt; to display a brief summary of your site that goes along with its link on search results.
 SEO experts recommends it to have between 50–160 characters.
 A well-crafted meta description can improve click-through rates from search results.
 Learn more on [Meta Description](https://moz.com/learn/seo/meta-description)